necst/necst-guide/source/content/rules.rst

 Basic Rules: Dos and Don'ts
 ===========================

-The `NECSTLab`_ can be a great place where to work, study, make friends while doing the previous things but more than all the others, it represents a great opportunity to live a terrific research experience.
+The `NECSTLab`_ can be a great place where to work, study, make friends while doing the previous things but more than everything, it represents a great opportunity to live a terrific research experience.

 This comes at a cost.
 You always have to: